eclipse-kura/kura/docs/references/rest-apis/rest-service-listing-api.md

 }
 ```
 ### PropertyFilter
 A filter matching property keys and values.
-If the `value` property omitted the filter will match if the property is set, regardless of the value.
+If the `value` property omitted, the filter will match if the property is set, regardless of the value.
 If the service property value is of array or list type, the filter will match if at least one of the elements match.

 <br>**Properties**: